tocalabs/toca-docs/src/book/programming_concepts/data_types.md

 > There are some types in Tables which don't have a regular corresponding type such as `UUID` or `Time`, in these cases you can always just cast them to a `String`.

-## Casting and Converting

-- Rules
-- Matrix of Types vs Types

-### Casting Matrix
+## Casting Matrix

 Below is a table which shows which types can be coerced / converted into different types.
 Some types have been deliberately ommitted as they cannot be cast to any other type (e.g. the Identity type).

-Across the top of the table you have the list of types and each row represents which other types it can be converted to.
+Across the top of the table you have the list of types and each row represents the other types it can be converted to.

-X Axis: From Type
-Y Axis: To Type

 | _Type_ | String | Number | Boolean | Date Time | JSON | Image | List | Coordinates | Bounding Box | Table |
 |:-- | :---: | :---: | :---: | :---: | :---: |  :---: | :---: | :---: | :---: | :---: |